 If you have been following the blog for a while, you already know that Cilantro Lime Shrimp is one of our favorites!
 It’s easy to prepare and cooks up very quickly.
-I decided to upsize it with a larger castiron skillet and add zucchini!
+I decided to upsize it with a larger cast-iron skillet or sheet-pan and add zucchini!

 Recently, I decided I wanted to turn my Cilantro Lime Shrimp Skillet with Jalapeños into a “one-pan meal” by adding a vegetable.
 I got out my handheld slicer (mandolin-like this one) and sliced up zucchini into very thin slices and added them along the outer ring of my skillet.
 They cooked up quickly and picked up the delicious lime and cilantro flavor.
 If you’re one of THOSE people who don’t like cilantro, just use parsley or even scallions!

 Start with a large cast-iron skillet, add some olive oil to the bottom.
 If you like jalapeño or serrano peppers, slice some thin and add a single layer to the center of the pan.
-You could also use thin lime slices if you don’t like spicy food.
-Slice zucchini thinly and layer around the edge of the skillet.
-Mix lime juice, zest, garlic, cilantro/parsley, butter, and olive oil to a bowl and mix the shrimp in to marinate for a few minutes.
+You could also use scallion slices if you don’t like spicy food.
+Slice zucchini thinly, season and layer it around the edge of the skillet.
+Mix lime juice, zest, garlic, cilantro, butter, and olive oil to a bowl and mix the shrimp in to marinate for a few minutes.
 Add the shrimp and the remaining marinade in a single layer in the middle of the pan.
 Mix together some panko, melted butter, zest, cilantro, salt, and pepper to taste.
 Spread the panko over the shrimp.Jump to Lime Shrimp Skillet with Zucchini

 If you are looking for some more side dishes to go with this shrimp, visit this post Mayo-YAYS or Mayo-NAYS?
 Hope’s Rustic Charred Corn, With Lime, Mayo & Cumin is a perfect option!